 The Texas Workforce Commission (TWC) manages the states’ unemployment compensation program.
-Due to the recent surge in claims from the Coronavirus induced recession the TWC is experiencing an exceptionally high volume of customers and so has limited access in certain cases.
-Please be patient if you cannot file a claim – further details below.
+All the new federally funded enhanced unemployment programs are now in place and eligible claimants can apply for them online via the TWC website.
+Due to the surge in claims from the Coronavirus induced recession the TWC is experiencing an exceptionally high volume of customers and so has limited access in certain cases.
+Please be patient if you cannot file a claim – further details and contact numbers below.

 CARES Act Unemployment Compensation Expansion for COVID-19 Relief

 The outbreak of COVID-19 has caused unprecedented changes to the lives of individuals all across Texas and across the globe.
 Since March 14, the Texas Workforce commission helped over 1 million Texans file unemployment claims which is equivalent to around 75 weeks of claims in a month’s time.

 The Governor declared the COVID-19 Pandemic a disaster March 13, 2020; therefore, the TWC can backdate a claim to the prior Sunday which is March 8, 2020 if an individual was unemployed and has been trying to file but has not yet been successful.
 If the individual became unemployed subsequent to March 13, 2020 and has been attempting file but not yet successful then their claim will be effective the Sunday prior to the date they were separated from work.

 The Texas Workforce Commission (TWC) is working with federal, state and local government officials and agencies to help manage the Coronavirus (COVID-19) pandemic.